ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

 The first IP address is always reserved for the gateway in all data centers.
-The second and third IP addresses are reserved for gateway high-availability (HA) in only the *WDC04* Power IaaS locations.
-The subnet address and subnet broadcast address are reserved in all Power IaaS locations.
+The second and third IP addresses are reserved for gateway high-availability (HA) in only the *WDC04* Power infrastructure locations.
+The subnet address and subnet broadcast address are reserved in all Power infrastructure locations.
 {: important}

 You can create and configure a private network subnet by using the following command: